-I receive dozens of emails weekly from prospective health coaches asking how I’ve built Downshiftology to a six-figure business in three years (and projected multiple six-figure business this year).
+I receive dozens of emails weekly from prospective health coaches asking how I’ve built Downshiftology to a six-figure business in three years.
 And I have to be honest – it wasn’t easy breezy.

 It took heaps of tenacity, long-hours and hard work, pursuing something I was unwaveringly passionate about.

 But in saying that (and to not deflate your excitement in starting your own health coaching business), I’ll also say this.
 Nothing I’ve done in the last three years required any special connections, advanced degrees or extraordinary monetary investments.
 There was no secret sauce or private member club.
 Nope.
 None.
 In other words – it’s all replicable.

 So I’ve been pondering this for the last few week and considering how I might distill my health coaching business knowledge into a handful of salient tips.
 Tips that, in hindsight, I feel to have been the most pivotal to my success.
 Are you ready?
 Let’s dive in.

 Seems basic right?
 Well, it is.
 But if you’re anything like me, you were probably the opposite of confident when you graduated with your health coaching certificate.
 Instead, you likely felt insecure, unprepared and reluctant to dive right in and take on clients.

 So let me reassure you.
 That’s 100% normal.

 An old boss once told me, “If you ever take a new job position where you think ‘I’ve got this!’ – that only means you haven’t reached high enough.”
 And boy was she right.
 Because in that uncomfortableness is your growth potential.